 Other causes of edentulism include the following:

-- Poor oral hygiene habits: Not brushing and flossing daily can cause the development and progression of tooth decay and gum disease, increasing the risk of tooth loss.
+- Poor oral hygiene habits: Not brushing and flossing daily can cause the development and progression of tooth decay and gum disease.

-- Poor diet: Foods and beverages high in sugar, carbohydrates and acid may cause irreversible tooth and gum damage, resulting in tooth loss.
+- Poor diet: Foods and beverages high in sugar, carbohydrates and acid may cause irreversible tooth and gum damage.

-- Bad habits: Smoking, chewing tobacco and/or drug use can damage teeth to the point of tooth loss.
+- Bad habits: Smoking, chewing tobacco and/or drug use can damage teeth.

-- Lack of education about tooth loss: A lack of education about the causes and consequences of tooth loss prevents people from taking the proper preventative lifestyle and oral health care measures, or from getting periodic dental maintenance or necessary restorative treatment.
+- Lack of education: A lack of education about the causes and consequences of tooth loss prevents people from taking the proper preventative lifestyle and oral health care measures, or from getting periodic dental maintenance or necessary restorative treatment.

 - Fear and embarrassment: Many people suffer from dental phobia, or anxiety/fear of going to the dentist, and do not seek dental treatment, even if they know they have a problem or are in pain.
 Others are embarrassed or ashamed to seek dental treatment because they feel they will be blamed or judged negatively for the condition of their teeth.
-Ignoring tooth decay or other serious dental problems can prolong and aggravate the condition and eventually lead to tooth loss.
+Ignoring tooth decay or other serious dental problems can prolong and aggravate the condition.

 - Finances: Some people have to postpone or forgo dental visits and treatments, including regular check-ups and cleanings, due to high dental care costs and/or lack of insurance coverage.
 Unfortunately, prolonging or eliminating dental care increases the chances of developing serious problems and, subsequently, greater expense for repairs.